Dental Career

 Husband and wife at home discussing dental work decisions.

-What Kind of Lifestyle Are You Looking For?
+4. What Kind of Lifestyle Are You Looking For?

-Does the Location Fit Your Lifestyle?
+5. Does the Location Fit Your Lifestyle?

 Once you have a strong concept of what you’re looking for in a practice, it’s time to start those interviews!
 Here are a few more questions to help you ensure a great match.

-What Is the Culture Like?
+7. What Is the Culture Like?

-Will You Have a Mentor to Rely On?
+8. Will You Have a Mentor to Rely On?

-We cannot overstate how important dental mentorship is during your first years of practice.
-While you’re finding your feet, you might feel intimidated or worry about making mistakes.
+We cannot overstate how crucial dental mentorship is during your first years of practice.
+While finding your feet, you might feel intimidated or worry about making mistakes.
 Having a great mentor by your side to support your development and guide you through challenges can set the trajectory for your entire career.
 Be sure to ask if the practice has an experienced dentist who will act as your mentor.
-Setting you up with a great mentor is one of the first steps when new team members join CDP!
+Setting you up with a mentor is one of the first steps when new team members join CDP!

 Mom playing peek-a-boo with young female patient at the dentist office.

-Can the Practice Support Your Long-Term Goals?
+9. Can the Practice Support Your Long-Term Goals?

-Since you’ve taken the time to consider your long-term plans, ask the practice about how they will support you in pursuing those goals.
+Since you’ve taken the time to consider your long-term plans, ask the practice how they will support you in pursuing those goals.
 Do they have a dental practice owner pathway?
 Will there be opportunities to practice expanded functions like endo?
-As you get closer to possibly joining a dental practice, these may be important questions to ask!
+As you get closer to possibly joining a dental practice, these may be the most important questions to ask!
 Similarly, be sure to find out whether you will be working solo or expected to collaborate with other doctors in the practice.
 Some DSOs will have opportunities for both solo and dual provider practice.

-What Are the Patient Demographics Like?
+10. What Are the Patient Demographics Like?

 Family at pediatric dental office filling out paperwork.

-How Long Do Patients Usually Wait for Treatment?
+12. How Long Do Patients Usually Wait for Treatment?

 Taking a thoughtful approach to finding your first dental job will pay dividends.
 Rather than settling for the first job offer you get, preparing a few essential questions before joining a dental practice can help you find a great match.
-With options and opportunities for every dental career path, Community Dental Partners may just have the perfect position for you.
-Schedule a call with a Recruiting Manager to learn more about beginning your career as a dentist with CDP!
+With options and opportunities for every dental career path, Community Dental Partners may have the perfect position for you.
+Schedule a call with a Hiring Manager to learn more about beginning your career as a dentist with CDP!

 Tiffany Green